Welcome to Year 1

 - Phonics is a big part of Year 1.
 The children will continue to expand on their knowledge of phonics.
 They will have daily phonics sessions, just like they did in F2.
 These are fun, pacy sessions which involve games and tasks.
 They will learn tricky words, spelling rules and how to sound out and blend to aid them with their reading and writing.
 By the end of the year, children will know all of the phonics up to Phase 5.
 At the end of Year 1, the children will complete a Phonics Screening Check.
-For more information about our phonics progression, please visit our Phonics page. *Please note for the academic year 2020-2021 there will be no Phonics Screening check.
+For more information about our phonics progression, please visit our Phonics page.

 - In their English sessions, children will use quality texts to develop their understanding of writing.
 They will produce extended written outcomes.
 We encourage the children to explore a wider range of texts and stories.
 For more information on our English curriculum, visit our Curriculum page.